torvalds/linux/Documentation/driver-api/serial/n_gsm.rst

    for example, it's possible:

-   - and to use gnokii to send / receive SMS on ttygsm1
+   - and to use gyeskii to send / receive SMS on ttygsm1
    - to use ppp to establish a datalink on ttygsm2

 6. first close all virtual ports before closing the physical port.